 The popcorn that fits that low calorie description is plain, air-popped popcorn.
 At roughly 30 calories per cup, you could treat yourself to 3 cups for a 100-calorie whole-grain snack.
 But it would be a very bland-tasting snack.
-Plain popcorn is pretty…well..plain.
-That's why people have been dousing it in melted butter and salt for decades.
+That's why people douse it in melted butter and salt.

 And that's the main problem with popcorn.
-We're used to popcorn with added calories, from fat and sweeteners, and added sodium.
+We're used to popcorn with added calories from fat, salt and sweeteners.
 It becomes a tasty high calorie snack that's hard to stop eating.
 If you're sitting in a movie theater with a giant bucket of seasoned popcorn, you might not even notice how much you're eating.

 Fortunately your choice isn't between low calorie air-popped and salty, butter-drenched movie-theater popcorn.
 There are plenty of lower calorie varieties available in convenient microwaveable bags, in flavors that don't add a lot of salt or sugar.
 The key is to read the Nutrition Facts panel, paying attention to serving size to keep the calories, sodium and fat under control.

 Or you can flavor your own popcorn.
-Other nutrition blogs have plenty of suggestions for unusual flavors you can add at home:
+Here are some unusual flavors you can add at home:

 These all have strong flavors, so you don't need much, just toss your popcorn with a pinch or sprinkling of seasoning.
 Happily, none of these will add significant calories or sodium.
 If you are going to add salt, just a shake or two of salt on one serving should be sufficient.
 The USDA sodium listing for salted popcorn is only 100 mg per cup of popcorn.
 That's 1/24th of a teaspoon of salt.

 What about adding fats?
-Fats add calories, and aren't essential to flavorful popcorn, but they do add nice flavor.
+Fats add calories, and aren't essential to flavorful popcorn.
 When adding fats to popcorn, just be very strict about portions.
 Most popcorn recipes use just 1-2 teaspoons of fat per serving.
-Unfortunately, the shape of popcorn kernels makes it easy for added fats to pool up and hide inside the kernels, tempting you to pour on more fat.
+Unfortunately, the shape of popcorn kernels makes it easy for added fats to pool up and hide inside the kernels, tempting you to pour on more.

 Butter is traditional, but you can have fun experimenting with other fats for different flavors.
 Coconut oil is one option, used in this tasty recipe for Sweet and Spicy Popcorn.
 You can also use nut oils, such as walnut, sesame or almond as well as olive oil, which would blend nicely with grated Parmesan cheese and garlic powder.